sirredbeard/microsoft-opensource/README.md

 * "We are all in on open source." - Satya Nadella
 * GitHub Actions is released, providing free CI/CD for open source projects
 * Windows Subsystem for Linux 2 announced powered by Linux kernel
+* Begins using Citus and PostgreSQL on Ubuntu to analyze telemetry from Windows test builds on employee devices
 * PowerShell released as a snap
 * OpenSSH included in Windows
 * Provides official Ubuntu desktop images in Hyper-V on Windows